guillaC/BatchObfuscator/README.md

 > **⚠ The project is currently on hold.**

 I take no responsibility for how this program is used.
 My hope is that others see it as a good tool to use and perhaps add more stuff to it.
+## Usage
+- Paste your batch code into the input box.
+- Select the part of the code (or all the code).
+- Right-click to access the obfuscation features.
+- You can obfuscate all or parts of the code, using different obfuscation methods if desired.

 ## Features
 ### Randomize variables and subroutines names